Pedro Sanchez stays on as Spain's prime minister after weighing exit | Politics

 The decision to stay generated intense relief among Sanchez's followers, but the episode drew fierce mockery from opponents.
 "Thank you for your bravery, your determination and also thank you for your humanity, prime minister," Deputy Prime Minister Maria Jesus Montero wrote on X.

-Madrid's regional president Isabel Ayuso, an influential figure in the centre-right opposition People's Party, dismissed Sanchez's speech as a "joke".
+Opposition People's Party (PP) leader Alberto Nunez Feijoo described Sanchez's five-day pause for reflection as a "piece of theatre".
+Madrid's regional president Isabel Ayuso, also of the PP, dismissed Sanchez's speech as a "joke".
 "From now on we will be much stronger as a counterweight to this government that does not know its limits," Ayuso said.

 Gabriel Rufian, a lawmaker for the Catalan separatist party Esquerra Republicana said the five-day melodrama could come across as "an act of frivolity".
 It would have been "a bad example if he left because it was not a resignation, it was a surrender.
 And an even worse example if he stays without doing anything," Rufian wrote on X.